dafny-lang/blog/_posts/2023-07-14-types-and-programming-languages.markdown

 ## Bonus Conclusion

-We were able to put together two definitions for infinite sets, and prove that these sets were equivalents.
+We were able to put together two definitions for infinite sets, and prove that these sets were equivalent.
 As stated in the introduction, having multiple definitions of a single infinite set makes it possible to pick the definition adequate to the job to prove other results.
 For example,

-- If a term is in the constructive set, then it cannot be `Add` for example, because it would need to be in a `S(i)` and none of the `S(i)` define `Add`.
+- If a term is in the constructive set, then it cannot be constructed with `Add` for example, because it would need to be in a `S(i)` and none of the `S(i)` define `Add`.
 This can be illustrated in Dafny with the following lemma:

 {% highlight javascript %}
 lemma {:induction false} CannotBeAdd(t: Term)